Who Invented the English Language and What Were We Speaking Before It Was Invented?

 Borrowing from other countries

-In the Midwest we have almost all of our county names taken directly from the American Indian language.
-Why do we pronounce Arkansas and Kansas differently?
-Kansas is part of the word Arkansas; shouldn’t we pronounce them the same?
+In the Midwest almost all of county names are taken directly from the American Indian language.
+Why is the pronunciation of Arkansas and Kansas different?
+Kansas is part of the word Arkansas; shouldn’t the articulation be the same?

 The state of Iowa is a Native American word.
 It has not been changed in the pronunciation or spelling.
 The state has 99 counties which have all been named with the same cause.
 Take the county of Kossuth or Keokuk, both fall under the same umbrella as how the word Iowa is conveyed.

-Texting and speaking on social networking sites has developed a shorthand method of verbal communication that has its own rules and regulations.
+Texting and speaking on social networking sites has created a shorthand method of verbal conversation with its own rules and regulations.